joergmschulz/docker-dovecot/README.md

 dbm  = gdbm, see Local/makefile
-SPOOL_DIRECTORY=/var/spool/exim; this is not persistent Watch out for entrypoint.sh - this one builds the exim config.
+SPOOL_DIRECTORY=/var/spool/exim; this is not persistent Watch out for entrypoint.sh - this one builds the exim config. logging goes to the (mounted? ) directory /var/log/exim/.
+The exicyclog script isn't run by default; you have to set up a cron job for it if you want it.

 ## testing
 see https://wiki.dovecot.org/TestInstallation